Kyle-Lewis/Kyle-Lewis.github.io/_posts/2018-03-05-Logistic-Regression.md

 	<img src="{{site.baseurl}}/images/logistic-regression/TwoClassLogisticRegression.gif" style="padding-bottom:0.5em; width:60%; margin-left:auto; margin-right:auto; display:block;" />
 	<figcaption style="text-align:center;">Classifying two datasets</figcaption>
 </figure>

+I was more impressed with the results from this naive implementation than I was with least squares regression.
+Because the goal is just classification, the choice of alpha parameters was less impactful on the "correct-ness" of the output.
+It would of course change the number of iterations required, and in this linear case it modifies the final "rotation" of the line with respect to the data.
+We could of course think of better lines, ones which do not just separate the data into classes, but are also as far as possible from the classes (on average).
+Thats a task for another time however.

 <figure>
 	<img src="{{site.baseurl}}/images/logistic-regression/TwoClassLogisticRegression3d.gif" style="padding-bottom:0.5em; width:60%; margin-left:auto; margin-right:auto; display:block;" />